-Most silica supplements supply this important mineral by using Horsetail extracts which unfortunately only supply between 5% and 8% of organic silica depending upon the brand.
+Most silica capsules supply this important mineral by using Horsetail extracts which unfortunately only supply between 5% and 8% of organic silica depending upon the brand.
 Supplements containing Bamboo Extract are the richest source of silica containing 70% of organic silica which is roughly ten times more potent for a more prominent effect on healthy hair, skin and strong nails.

 Bamboo Extract helps:

-- to build healthy bones, teeth and nails
+- To build healthy bones, teeth and nails.

-- helps prevents wrinkles and keep skin beautiful
+- Helps prevents wrinkles and keep skin beautiful.

-- helps promote growth of thick, beautiful hair.
+- Helps promote growth of thick, beautiful hair.